jlooper/azure-space-mystery/app/game/rocket/en/soho/README.md

 ---
-backdrop: images/bg.jpg
+backdrop: images/banner_1.png
 ---

-# Mission: Soho
+# Mission: SOHO

-You are just finishing your lunch when you hear a series of sharp noises.
+You are startled when you hear a series of sharp noises.

 Looking out of your window, you see oddly-shaped objects whizzing by your spaceship.
 Looks like you are flying into a small cluster of floating space rocks, or meteroids.
 It looks like they are hitting your ship.